dduportal-dockerfiles/docker-compose/README.md

 This issue explains how : https://github.com/dduportal/dockerfiles/issues/5 .

 The idea is to provide a full "host point of view path" for the volume to mount, since the containerised docker-compose may not have access to the full filesystem.

+## Contributing

+Do not hesitate to contribute by forking this repository

+Pick at least one :

+* Implement tests in ```/tests/bats/```

+* Write the Dockerfile

+* (Re)Write the documentation corrections

+Finnaly, open the Pull Request : CircleCi will automatically build and test for you